vagabond6174/WakaDash/README.md

 ### Step 5: Show It in Your GitHub Profile

-In your Profile `Readme.md`, paste this:
+For language stats, in your Profile `Readme.md`, paste this:

 Replace `<your-username>` with your user-name.